Q: How do I calculate payback?

 A minimum flow rate is required in order to maintain the appropriate velocities through the heater (typically 3 – 4 m/sec).
 If the velocity is too low the film temperature could increase, potentially destroying the fluid.

 Q: What are the primary components of a thermal fluid system?

 A typical system includes the heater, circulation pump, expansion tank, and the user’s process.
 Depending on the temperature requirements and the system design control valves may also be utilized.

 Q: How do I choose a thermal fluid?

-The required operating temperature along with the physical properties (specific heat, maximum operating temperature, vapour pressure, specific gravity and coefficient of thermal expansion) of the fluid should be evaluated when choosing a thermal fluid.
+The required operating temperature along with the physical properties (specific heat, maximum operating temperature, vapor pressure, specific gravity and coefficient of thermal expansion) of the fluid should be evaluated when choosing a thermal fluid.
 It is important to choose a fluid specifically designed for heat transfer.

 Q: Can thermal fluids be mixed?